Code4HR/hrt-bus-text-my-bus/README.md

 Currently there is a heroku service setup at http://hrtbus.herokuapp.com/msg/8004 that parses and creates messages for twilio to send out.

+development
+---
+To test locally you DO NOT need to set up twilio.
+You can install the dependencies and test locally what type of reponse messages are formed from the console.

+The rest will be handled by the third party service

 installation
 ----